 There is no sub-$50 air purifier we can confidently recommend for meaningful, ongoing air purification.
 The filtration quality, room coverage, and long-term reliability at this price point simply do not meet the bar for a product that is supposed to protect your health.

-If your budget is genuinely hard-capped at $50, save for another month and buy the Levoit Vital 200S at $89.99.
+If your budget is genuinely hard-capped at $50, save for another month and buy the Levoit Core 300 at $99.00.
 It is the minimum viable investment for True HEPA air purification — and the difference between HEPA-type and True HEPA H13 is the difference between an air purifier that looks like it works and one that actually does.
+At $99 (often $79-89 on sale), it delivers the same H13 filtration grade found in purifiers costing $300+, with a proven track record of 45,000+ satisfied customers.

 Sources & References